-We gave the Kobo Libra 2 full marks in our review, which should really say all you need to know about the ereader.
-It's a fantastic all-around champion that should be your first port of call when buying an E Ink device.
+Despite newer models on the market, the Kobo Libra 2 is still the best overall ereader you can get because it offers great bang for your buck.
+We gave the Kobo Libra 2 full marks in our review, which should really say all you need to know, and we haven't changed our minds since testing it in 2021.
+It's a fantastic all-around champion that should be your first port of call when buying an ereader.

 Read our full Kobo Libra 2 review

 We still think the Kindle Paperwhite is the best Kindle you can buy, thanks to its water-resistant design and crisp, bright E Ink display.
 The Kindle 2022 is catching up fast, now with more storage than the Paperwhite, but the latter's 6.8-inch display is a great size for reading on as compared to a 6-inch tablet, keeping it at a higher spot than the latest Amazon Kindle.

 We like the adjustable warm light for reading in the dark, and the slim design with a flat face is appealing and easy to read.
 We even think the upgrades are worthwhile for the right buyers.
 You can double the storage, or even quadruple it with the Paperwhite Signature Edition.
 The Signature also adds wireless charging, a unique ereader feature.

 The Paperwhite is a little pricey for a Kindle. but perhaps a refreshed model will see more features added without the price hiking up, thus adding more value for money.
 Even so, the Paperwhite is an excellent ereader, and all around our second favorite pick.

 It took Amazon about five years to update the base Kindle model, but what an absolutely fantastic upgrade the 2022 edition is!
 A different blue color than the usual black is an option and, like the Kobo Clara 2E, is partially made from recycled plastics.